phantomics/april/README.md

 true! this->that pass/fail?
 ```

-Note also that variables are converted from Lisp-style dash-separated format into camel case for use within Apex code.
+Note also that variables are converted from Lisp-style dash-separated format into camel case for use within April code.
 For example:

 ```
-* (apex (set (:state :in ((my-var 2)
+* (april (set (:state :in ((my-var 2)
                           (other-var 5))))
          "myVar×otherVar+5")

 20
 ```

 #### :out

 Lists variables to be output when the code has finished evaluating.
-By default, the value of the last evaluated expression is passed back after an Apex evaluation is finished.
+By default, the value of the last evaluated expression is passed back after an April evaluation is finished.
 For example:

 ```
-* (apex "1+2
+* (april "1+2
           2+3
           3+4")

 7
 ```